Introduction

 - Run a report and open the output

-- Create sheets with additional pivots, graphs and pie charts or include macros
+- Create sheets with additional pivots, graphs and pie charts or include macros.
+Place the data sheet as the first sheet in the workbook.

 - Upload the saved Excel file including additional sheets or macros to the template